Try Again (Aaliyah song)

-Writing and production
+Background and production

 In 1999, Aaliyah landed her first movie role in Romeo Must Die (2000), a loose adaptation of William Shakespeare's Romeo and Juliet.
-Aaliyah starred opposite martial artist Jet Li, playing a couple who fall in love amid their warring families.
+Aaliyah starred opposite martial artist Jet Li, playing Trish O'Day and Han Sing, a couple who fall in love amid their warring families.
 It grossed US$18.6 million in its first weekend, reaching number two at the box office.
 In addition to acting, Aaliyah served as an executive producer of the film soundtrack, to which she contributed four songs, including "Try Again".
 Aaliyah revealed that the production team "actually talked about the soundtrack before we even shot the movie".

 "Try Again" was recorded at Sound on Sound Studios in New York City and was originally written as an inspirational song.
-It was written by Stephen "Static Major" Garrett and Timothy "Timbaland" Mosley, and produced by the latter.
 According to engineer Jimmy Douglass, it was "written to inspire young people, but Barry [Hankerson] heard it and told them, 'It's got to be about love'."
 After all the changes were made to the song, the melody and hook remained the same but the lyrics became love-themed.
+It was written by Stephen "Static Major" Garrett and Timothy "Timbaland" Mosley, and produced by the latter.

+Timbaland created the beat by accident while playing around with a keyboard.
+In an interview he stated, "I was playing with this keyboard," he began.
+"And it was a mistake, and my engineer Jimmy Douglass caught it.
+I said, 'Jimmy did you catch that lil rhythm?, [and] he said, 'I sure did.
+So [after] he caught it and played it back, I put the beat on it.
+I said, 'Ooo, chop it right there,' and he chopped it right there."
+During the production stages of the song, rapper Jay-Z was one of the few people to hear it and he declared that it was going to be a hit.
+"When Jay-Z came in the studio, he was like, 'Oh my God,' and that's when I was like, 'Yeah, we got one,'" said Timbaland.